20k-ultra/dotfiles/post_install.md

 sudo passwd -l root
 ```

-Now you have an account setup with the correct privleges and root login disabled.
+Now you have an account setup with the correct privileges and root login disabled.

 Continue dotfiles setup in the [README](README.md).